 Details of overall management and policy for Orkney’s burial grounds as well as customer rights and information can be found in the Code of Practice, Burial Ground Management Plan and Customer Charter, which can be downloaded from the 'Related Downloads' section of this page.

-Memorials should be constructed in accordance with BS 8415:2018.
+Memorials should be constructed and installed in accordance with BS 8415:2018.
 Those undertaking the work should be suitably trained, qualified and certified to the COSVR 194 SQA Unit HA1J-04 Fix and Secure Memorial Masonry Award or equivalent.
 In addition, they should have appropriate public liability insurance.

 The Council has recently embarked on a review of its inspection and monitoring processes regarding the safety of memorials in Orkney cemeteries.
 As a result, new procedures are now in place, ensuring that memorials are regularly inspected, and any defects identified.